tomoemon/vebootstrap/README.txt

 Virtualenv Bootstrapper
 ========================

 When you are about to create a python program with some pip modules, you may setup virtualenv and install some pip modules within that virtualenv manually.
-If you use this module, you can take virtualenv automatically.
+This module automatically creates an environment and enables it.

 Setup
 -------------

-### Requirements
+**Requirements**

 * python
 * pip
 * virtualenv

-### Installation
+**Installation**

     $ pip install vebootstrap